edofic/haskell-web/README.md

 * `POST /hello` should return *Hello postman"

 ### REST JSON
 CRUD support for a REST source held in memory.
 Return JSON bodies and parse JSON posts.
-Bonus points for (free) content negotiation.

 There should be two datasources
 * person: {id: string, name: string, age: int}
 * book: {id: string, name: string, authorid: string}

+The point here isn't to just implement a REST datasource as this is quite easy and similar in all 4 but to implement a reusable REST datasource and apply it to two different models.
+This way we see how hard it is to build abstractions too.

 ### Database REST
 Same as REST JSON but backed by a database.